 Damage to the TMJ ligaments can result in a dislocation of the disc, lower jaw, or both.
 Muscles that are also closely connected to the jaw are the temporalis and masseter.
 Injury to these muscles can result in painful jaw and abnormal movement.
 A TMJ disorder can be often quite painful, debilitating, and frustrating.
 That is why it is important to us at TMJ Therapy to help educate people and clinicians about this condition and the treatments for it.

-If you suspect you may have a painful or damaged TMJ, Dr. Carl McMillan and our team invite you to click on the box “Do I Have TMJ?” to see more examples of TMJ symptoms and find the ones that relate to your situation.
-Once you have checked all of the appropriate symptoms, we encourage you to visit our doctor at TMJ Therapy.
+If you suspect you may have a painful or damaged TMJ, Dr. Carl McMillan, Dr. Ryan Hart and our team invite you to click on the box “Do I Have TMJ?” to see more examples of TMJ symptoms and find the ones that relate to your situation.
+Once you have checked all of the appropriate symptoms, we encourage you to visit our doctors at TMJ Therapy.
 If needed, we would be happy to provide you with personalized TMJ treatment in American Fork, Utah, as well as North Ogden and Riverton.